payment-gateway.app Docs

 REGISTRY_ACCESS_SECRET=<from dashboard>

-Step 2: Clone and Initialize
+Step 2: Clone And Initialize

 git clone https://github.com/root-sector-ltd-and-co-kg/payment-gateway-deploy